Batoille/AutoPilotPrediction/README.md

 - **Python 3.10+** installed.
 - **Git** (for cloning).
+- **AutoPilotScraper**: FlightDeck is designed to work in tandem with [AutoPilotScraper](https://github.com/YourUsername/AutoPilotScraper).
+Make sure you have AutoPilotScraper installed and configured before using FlightDeck.
 - *(Optional)* [SQLite CLI](https://www.sqlite.org/download.html) to create or inspect databases from the command line.

 ### Clone & Install